wechuli/iot-training-may2019/javascript/topics.md

 - function declaration/function definition/function statement
 - function expressions
 - calling functions
-- function scope - discussion on scope
+- function scope - discussion on scope - scope defines the lifetime and visibility of a variable.
+Variables are not visible outside the scope in which they are declared.
 - function parameters -default parameters,rest parameters
 - Arrow Functions